 ORS Team Travels to Manzanita, Oregon

-In mid-July, Orcas Recycling Services (ORS) representatives travelled to Manzanita, on the Oregon coast, to visit CARTM (Community Action Recycling Team of Manzanita), a pioneering community recycling organization in Tillamook County.
+Back in July of 2016, Orcas Recycling Services (ORS) representatives travelled to Manzanita, on the Oregon coast, to visit CARTM (Community Action Recycling Team of Manzanita), a pioneering community recycling organization in Tillamook County.

 Like ORS, CARTM operates a solid waste transfer station for the county and has developed innovative programs for recycling, reuse, and reduction of waste going into landfills.
 Especially of interest, they have run a successful community reuse store there for several years.